 Giving in to bitterness is accusing God of being unfaithful, unjust, missing a precious opportunity to glorify Him in faith when all seems lost.
-But why is this so tempting for us?
+It’s presuming that we’re being treated unfairly, but how do we know what’s fair?
+Isn’t this raw presumption and pride?
+Why is this so tempting for us?
 What good ever comes of it?

 Nothing’s too hard for Jehovah; every promise He’s ever made He’ll keep.
 He is perfectly just; He only allows evil in order to glorify Himself, and He will right all wrongs.
 (Is 4:4-5) Let’s count on His faithfulness and rejoice in Him, especially when it looks hopeless … that’s His specialty.

 In our spiritual journey do we feel more like a target than a soldier?
 Struggling to keep our joyonly to find we’re constantly being taken down in worry, frustration, disappointment and fear?
 Perhaps we’re missing our shield.

 Many helpful pieces comprise our armor, but none’s more essential in spiritual warfarethan the shield of faith.
 (Ep 6:16)

 Above all.
 Above our sword, above the girding belt, above the shodden feet, salvation’s helmet and the breastplate of righteousness … we must have our shield of faith.

 Faith: knowing God is for us, because He says so.
 (Ro 8:31)